Charles Hodge: Biography

 In 1833, Hodge suffered severe leg pain and lost the use of his limbs.
 He continued to write articles for Biblical Repertory, now renamed the Princeton Review.
 During the 1830s he wrote a major commentary on Romans and a history of the Presbyterian church in America.
 He supported the Old School in the Old School–New School Controversy, which resulted in a split in 1837.
 In 1840 he became Professor of Didactic Theology, retaining, however, the department of New Testament exegesis, the duties of which he continued to discharge until his death.
 He was moderator of the General Assembly of the Presbyterian Church in the United States of America (Old School) in 1846.
 Hodge's wife died in 1849, shortly followed by Samuel Miller and Archibald Alexander, leaving him the senior professor of the seminary.
 He was recognized as the leading proponent of the Princeton theology.
 On his death in 1878 he was recognized by both friends and opponents as one of the greatest polemicists of his time.

+Family

+He married Sarah Bache, Benjamin Franklin’s great-granddaughter, in 1822 and they had eight children.
+When she died in 1849, he married Mary Stockton, who was one of Sarah’s friends.

 Of his children who survived him, three were ministers; and two of these succeeded him in the faculty of Princeton Theological Seminary, C. W. Hodge, in the department of exegetical theology, and A. A. Hodge, in that of dogmatics.
 A grandson, C. W. Hodge, Jr., also taught for many years at Princeton Seminary.